 Brainstorm ideas of what they could do instead: "Why don't we go play with your cars?"

-Be sure to pick up the book which will be coming out soon!
+Be sure to pick up the book on Amazon!

 Children aren't naturally patient.
 It is something that needs to be developed within them as they grow. (and we know even as an adult we can lose patience).
 But being prepared with tools and activities that can help them learn patience can make any waiting situation more enjoyable for all concerned.